BORDERLINE PERSONALITY CLIENT

 Keep your countertransference in check while you're working with

-a BPD client, for they will surely trigger your own unresolved
+a BPD client, for they can easily trigger your own unresolved

 core trauma issues.